CWHengProj/ResilientGymApp/KNOWNBUGS.md

 # Known Bugs
-- DB has been deleted due to inactivity :(
+- REDIS has been deleted due to inactivity :(
 - exercises are not getting updated unless the exercises are deleted - []
 - Default Exercises breaking usage for the builder page - too stubborn - []
-- Email not being sent in the feedback form section - []
+- Render server still spinning down despite scheduler for self pinging set up for 14 minute intervals - []
 # User feature requests
 - dark mode - []
 - delete user details should be more nuclear? or change the description of the delete feature